Financial-Times/keira/README.md

 ![Keira Logo](assets/keira-logo.png)

-Once a week Keira retrieves data from CircleCI's API on how many times Nightly builds have failed and sends a Slack message to the associated channel if that number is too high.
+Once a week Keira retrieves data from CircleCI's API on how many times Nightly builds have failed and sends a Slack message to the associated channels if that number is too high.

+- [ ] Add .env keys to Vault
+- [ ] Lambda-ise module

 ## Introduction